 “I need to have information at my fingertips and also take the time to talk to a client and understand their needs.”

-My day to day is similar, but I’m busier since Covid-19, and the work I’m doing seems more urgent.
-I’ll have a client ask me a question about airborne transmission and by the time I get round to answering 24 hours later, there will be 10 more papers published on the topic.
-There are 4,000 papers published every week on Covid-19, and so in order for us to be up-to-date consultants, we have to make sure that we have read the most salient scientific literature.
+My day-to-day is similar, but I’m busier since Covid-19, and the work I’m doing seems more urgent.
+I’ll have a client ask me a question about airborne transmission and by the time I get around to answering 24 hours later, there will be 10 more papers published on the topic.
+There are 4,000 papers published every week on Covid-19, and so for us to be up-to-date consultants, we have to make sure that we have read the most salient scientific literature.
 It is a rigorous process.
 I need to have information at my fingertips and also take the time to talk to a client and understand their needs.
 For example, if I have a one-hour call with a client, at least two or three hours will be dedicated to making sure that we have the right information beforehand.

 What is the difference between an epidemiologist working as a consultant during Covid and one working at a hospital?

 Traditionally an epidemiologist is someone who understands and can help control epidemics.
 But epidemiologists can focus on various aspects of controlling the outbreak.
 They can be in charge of surveillance, for example, or the control aspect, where they help to develop public health messaging.
 Lastly, there’s the assessment of what’s happened and how we can prevent this from happening again.

 I think those of us working with the pandemic feel like we have to figure out how to address issues right away.
 But there are so many other things that epidemiologists are doing, especially in hospitals.
 They’re tracking trends of other infections that we’re still just as concerned about.
 There are also all the people focused on the flu and how it’s going to play into the pandemic.